|« PreviousNext »|

 Hostname— the endpoint of your Amazon RDS instance, such as mydb.f9rbfa893tft.us-east-1.rds.amazonaws.com

-SID— the DB name of your Amazon RDS instance, such as mydb
+SID— the name of the database on your Amazon RDS instance, such as mydb

 Click Apply button.
 The APEX administration window appears.

 You will need to set a password for the APEX admin user.
 To do this, use SQL*Plus to connect to your DB instance as the master user and issue the following commands: